 Once we’ve done that we can bring the bridge online and check the config looks OK:

-nmcli -f bridge con show bridge-br0
+ifup br0 nmcli c show nmcli -f bridge con show bridge-br0 ip addr

 Now we have a network bridge with an IP address you can now edit any VM configuration and reassign the virtual NICs to the new bridge and adjust the VM network config to the new subnet and assign static IPs to each VM, or configure dhcpd to assign IPs on the br0 interface.
 Once that’s done you should be able to ping the gateway (192.168.101.254) and have local network connectivity.